-Explains your rights if you are having treatment in hospital as a voluntary patient.
+Explains your rights if you're having treatment in hospital as an informal patient.

 Yes – you have the right to get treatment for your mental health problem.
 As with any type of in-patient stay, you can discuss your treatment plan with your responsible clinician.
 And you still have the right to get treatment for other physical health problems, just as you would have in the community.

-No – as a voluntary patient you have the right to refuse treatment, including medication.
+No – as an informal patient you have the right to refuse treatment, including medication.
 You can only be forced to have medical treatment for your mental health problem if you are sectioned under the Mental Health Act.

 See our legal pages on agreeing to treatment for more information about your rights regarding treatment.